Sydney Cotton

 Lieutenant-General Sir Sydney John Cotton (2 December 1792 – 19 February 1874) was a British Army officer.
-He was the commandment of the Moreton Bay penal colony in Australia.
+He served for 45 years in India, commanded the garrison on the NW Frontier at Peshawar, where he introduced more realistic training for troops.
+While serving in Australia was the commandment of the Moreton Bay penal colony in Australia.

 Military career

 Born the second son of Henry Calveley Cotton of Woodcote, Oxfordshire, England, and his wife Matilda, daughter and heiress of John Lockwood of Dews Hall, Essex, Cotton joined the British Army in 1810 as a Cornet in the 22nd Light Dragoons.

 He served in India from 1810 to 1835.

 He served extensively in Australia (1835 to 1842) including being the commandant of the Moreton Bay penal colony (now the city of Brisbane) from 1837 to 1839.

 He returned to India for further service 1842 to 1863, including service throughout the Indian Rebellion of 1857–58.

 For his frontier services, Cotton was appointed KCB and after returning to England he became General Officer Commanding Northern District in July 1865.
 He was promoted to lieutenant-General in 1866 and, after publishing "Nine Years on the North-West Frontier of India from 1854 to 1863" in 1868, he was advanced to GCB in 1872.

 He was Governor of the Royal Hospital Chelsea from 1872 until 1874.